Julio Peralta de Arriba is counsel in the White & Case's Madrid office, of which he was a founding member in 2013.

-Julio focuses his practice on debt financings for infrastructure M&A and private equity transactions, project and structured finance transactions, refinancing, debt issues and other financing arrangements, advising to sponsors, issuers, lenders and other investors (including investment banks, funds and institutional investors).
+Julio focuses his practice on leveraged finance, debt financings for infrastructure M&A and private equity transactions, project and structured finance transactions, refinancing, debt issues and other financing arrangements, advising to sponsors, issuers, lenders and other investors (including investment banks, funds and institutional investors).
 He has wide experience working with ECA in Europe and the Americas.
 He also advises listed and private companies on a broad range of cross-border transactions, including high-profile mergers and acquisitions, disposals, joint ventures and general corporate advisory.

 Julio has been acknowledged both in the shortlist and as a finalist in the 2021 Forty Under 40 Awards.
 Julio was mentioned as a "next generation partner" by Legal 500 in its 2019 edition.
 He is also recognized in Best Lawyers.

 Experience in Finance: